 Louisiana is rich in Native American culture.
 Since the beginning of Jazz Fest, local tribal craftspeople have showcased their crafts at the Festival.
 A celebration of the influence of Louisiana tribes, the Native American Village within the Folklife Village focuses on the rich heritage of our state’s indigenous peoples.

 The Native American Village offers Festivalgoers an oasis of tranquil charm.
 Relax under the shade canopy of a palmetto-thatched chickee while enjoying traditional drumming and singing by indigenous dance and powwow troupes.
 Taste traditional southeastern maque choux as you watch demonstrations of basket weaving, beading and wood carving by Louisiana’s tribal elders and their apprentices.
-The Native Nations Tent showcases Louisiana’s indigenous craftspeople from state and federally recognized Louisiana tribes including United Houma Nation, Jena Band of Choctaw, Coushatta Tribe of Louisiana and Louisiana Band of Choctaw.
+The Native Nations Tent showcases Louisiana’s indigenous craftspeople from state and federally recognized Louisiana tribes including Chitimacha, Tunica-Biloxi, United Houma Nation, Coushatta Tribe of Louisiana and Clifton Choctaw.

 LOUISIANA NATIVE NATIONS - TENT A